fev-bench: A Realistic Benchmark for Time Series Forecasting: Software package

-Existing forecasting benchmarks usually fall into one of two categories: standalone datasets without supporting infrastructure~\citep{godahewa2021monash,zeng2023transformers} and end-to-end systems which bundle models, datasets and forecasting tasks~\citep{qiu2024tfb,aksu2024gift}.

-Benchmarks with standalone datasets provide no guarantees that the results obtained by different users are comparable.
-Two users may have evaluated on distinct forecasting tasks even when referring to the same dataset.
-This could be due to differences in the forecast horizon, the forecast start date, or the evaluation metric implementation.
-Even with identical task specifications, differences in the aggregation strategy can dramatically changing the final conclusion.

-While standalone datasets are problematic due to ambiguity, end-to-end systems with models, datasets and tasks are often impractical due to their rigidity.
-These systems usually come with lots of dependencies and assumptions, which makes extending or integrating them into existing workflows difficult.
-The model implementations become stale over time as the maintenance overhead is often too high.
-Restrictions on commonly-used libraries such as \texttt{torch}, \texttt{numpy}, and \texttt{pandas} lead to ``dependency hell''.
-Differences in library versions also make the evaluation non-transparent: For example, a different \texttt{pandas} version may change how time series frequencies are inferred, which affects the seasonal period $m$, which in turn alters the computation of MASE.
+\textbf{Motivation.} Existing forecasting benchmarks typically fall into two categories: standalone datasets without supporting infrastructure~\citep{godahewa2021monash,zeng2023transformers}, and end-to-end systems that bundle models, datasets, and forecasting tasks~\citep{qiu2024tfb,aksu2024gift}.
+Dataset-only benchmarks provide no guarantee that results are comparable across users, since evaluation may differ in horizons, cutoffs, metrics, or aggregation strategies even on the same dataset.
+End-to-end systems reduce this ambiguity but are often rigid and difficult to extend or integrate into existing workflows.
+They impose many dependencies and assumptions, while model implementations tend to become outdated over time.
+Version constraints on libraries such as \texttt{torch}, \texttt{numpy}, and \texttt{pandas} can further reduce transparency; for example, changes in \texttt{pandas} may alter frequency inference, seasonal periods $m$, and thus MASE computation.

-To address these limitations, we introduce \fev, a lightweight library that provides essential benchmarking functionality without unnecessary constraints or bloated dependencies.
-Its core features include task definition, data loading and splitting, prediction scoring, and result aggregation.

-\fev only depends on Hugging Face \texttt{datasets} \citep{lhoest2021datasets} and \texttt{pydantic} \citep{colvin2025pydantic} libraries for input validation and does not fix versions of commonly-used packages like \texttt{torch} or \texttt{numpy}, allowing hassle-free integration in existing model pipelines.
-Using \texttt{datasets} enables effortless data loading, avoiding custom file formats or complex data processing pipelines.
-Moreover, it makes the library future-proof and it can support use cases such as multimodal forecasting (with text and image features) out of the box.
+\textbf{\fev Python library.} To address these limitations, we introduce \fev, a lightweight library that provides essential benchmarking functionality without unnecessary constraints.
+Its core features include task definition, data loading and splitting, prediction scoring, and result aggregation. \fev depends only on Hugging Face \texttt{datasets}~\citep{lhoest2021datasets} and \texttt{pydantic}~\citep{colvin2025pydantic} for input validation, and does not fix versions of commonly used packages such as \texttt{torch} or \texttt{numpy}.
+This enables seamless integration into existing pipelines.
+Using \texttt{datasets} also simplifies data loading and supports extensions such as multimodal forecasting.
+The \texttt{fev} code is open sourced under the Apache-2.0 license at \url{https://github.com/autogluon/fev}.